Gregorian chant: Early sources and later revisions

 In the late 19th century, early liturgical and musical manuscripts were unearthed and edited.
 Earlier, Dom Prosper Guéranger revived the monastic tradition in Solesmes.
 Re-establishing the Divine Office was among his priorities, but no proper chantbooks existed.
 Many monks were sent out to libraries throughout Europe to find relevant Chant manuscripts.
 In 1871, however, the old Medicea edition was reprinted (Pustet, Regensburg) which Pope Pius IX declared the only official version.
 In their firm belief that they were on the right way, Solesmes increased its efforts.
 In 1889, after decades of research, the monks of Solesmes released the first book in a planned series, the Paléographie Musicale.
 The incentive of its publication was to demonstrate the corruption of the 'Medicea' by presenting photographed notations originating from a great variety of manuscripts of one single chant, which Solesmes called forth as witnesses to assert their own reforms.

 The monks of Solesmes brought in their heaviest artillery in this battle, as indeed the academically sound 'Paleo' was intended to be a war-tank, meant to abolish once and for all the corrupted Pustet edition.
 On the evidence of congruence throughout various manuscripts (which were duly published in facsimile editions with ample editorial introductions) Solesmes was able to work out a practical reconstruction.
 This reconstructed chant was academically praised, but rejected by Rome until 1903, when Pope Leo XIII died.
-His successor, Pope Pius X, promptly accepted the Solesmes chant – now compiled as the Liber Usualis – as authoritative.
-In 1904, the Vatican edition of the Solesmes chant was commissioned.
-Serious academic debates arose, primarily owing to stylistic liberties taken by the Solesmes editors to impose their controversial interpretation of rhythm.
-The Solesmes editions insert phrasing marks and note-lengthening episema and mora marks not found in the original sources.